First-Order Optimality Measure

-The infinity norm (maximum) of the gradient of the
+The infinity norm (maximum) of the gradient of the objective function at

-The infinity norm (maximum) of inputs to the solver,
+The infinity norm (maximum) of inputs to the solver, such as

 A relative measure attempts to account for the scale of a problem.
 Multiplying an objective function by a very large or small number does not change the stopping condition for a relative stopping criterion, but does change it for an unscaled one.